ts562346/diffie-hellman-exchange/README.md

 c. p = 17, g = 13

 Notes:
-a) Do not hard code the input values p and g.
+1) Do not hard code the input values p and g.
 Accept it as user input via the console.
-b) Document your code with minimal comments at the least
+2) Document your code with minimal comments at the least